Not registered yet? Please contact our project manager Dr. Nina Donner . This area is only for members of the research consortium.

 send message

-The second clinical trial on up to 180 patients suffering from persistent post-surgical pain (PPSP) will aim for improved pain relief in these patients and assess the actual therapeutic effect of various different combinations of pain medication.
-The real-world data collected in this trial is essential for “calibrating and fine-tuning” the developing QSPainRelief online-platform, so that in the future when the QSPainRelief online-platform is ready and openly accessible for medical professionals, the best possible combinational treatment strategies can be selected for each individual chronic pain patient, based on their age, sex, genetic background and medical history.
+The second clinical trial on up to 180 patients suffering from persistent post-surgical pain (PPSP) aimed for improved pain relief in these patients and assessed the actual therapeutic effect of different combinations of pain medication.
+The real-world data collected in this trial has been and will continue to be essential for calibrating and fine-tuning the QSPainRelief platform, so that in the near future (when the QSPainRelief platform will be ready and openly accessible for medical professionals), the best possible combinational treatment strategy can be selected for each chronic pain patient, based on their age, sex, genetic background and medical history.

-To that end, work package 8 (WP8) researchers will conduct a clinical study in both female and male patients (age 18 to 70) who suffer from disabling post-surgical pain for more than two weeks after surgery to characterize the treatment effects of different drug combinations and two common adverse effects, namely sedation and cognitive dysfunction.
-Using non-invasive biomarkers of CNS activity, such as electroencephalogram (EEG) data, measurable CNS effects within pain-relevant neuronal networks will be compared with the clinical therapeutic effects, and any adverse effects self-reported by the patients.
-These self-reports, collected up to three months after treatment initiation, will also include an assessment of potential pain medication misuse or addictive behaviour.
-Patients will be recruited at Cliniques Universitaires Saint-Luc (CUSL) in Bruxelles, Belgium, and tested at Université Catholique de Louvain (UCL) in Louvain-la-Neuve, Belgium.
+To that end, work package 8 (WP8) researchers are currently still conducting a clinical study in both female and male patients (age 18 to 70) who suffer from disabling post-surgical pain for more than two weeks after surgery to characterise the treatment effects of different drug combinations and two common adverse effects, namely sedation and cognitive dysfunction.
+Using non-invasive biomarkers of CNS activity, such as electroencephalogram (EEG) data, measurable CNS effects within pain-relevant neuronal networks are being compared with the clinical therapeutic effects and any adverse effects self-reported by the patients.
+These self-reports, collected up to three months after treatment initiation, are also intended to monitor potential pain medication misuse or addictive behaviour.
+Patients are recruited at Cliniques Universitaires Saint-Luc (CUSL) in Bruxelles, Belgium, and tested at Université Catholique de Louvain (UCL) in Louvain-la-Neuve, Belgium.
 View this brief video explaining the online patient questionnaire!

 Data protection & privacy

-Processing of patient data for research within QSPainRelief underlies strict ethics guidelines for data protection.
-Therefore, patient data will only be used after explicit written agreement by each patient and in an untraceable anonymized way.
+Processing of patient data for research within QSPainRelief and beyond the end of the project underlies strict ethics guidelines for data protection.
+Therefore, patient data will only be used after explicit written agreement by each patient and in an untraceable, anonymised way.